 Projectors can range from hundreds of dollars to thousands of dollars, and it really depends on what you are looking for.
 For a basic projector, you can expect to spend anywhere from $200 to $600, but some models will cost much more.

 A good golf simulator setup will include the best projectors for golf simulators while taking into account the overall golf simulator cost.
-Some of the best golf simulator projectors are BenQ LU935ST Laser Short Throw Projector, ViewSonic PX800HD Ultra Short Throw Projector and VANKYO LEISURE 3 Mini Projector.
+Some of the best golf simulator projectors are BenQ LU935ST Laser, ViewSonic PX800HD Ultra and VANKYO LEISURE 3 Mini Projector.

-These options offer various features such as great contrast ratio, aspect ratio, throw ratio and resolution that will meet your needs for any type of golf simulation system you have set up at home.
+These options offer various features such as great contrast ratio, aspect ratios, throw ratios and resolution that will meet your needs for any type of golf simulation system you have set up at home.

 The most affordable projector for golf simulators is Optoma X318ST Golf Simulator projector which offers great value for money with 1080p resolution and 3D visuals.
 The different choices on this list give you plenty to choose from so that you can go ahead and choose the perfect projector for you and your needs.